infovista-opensource/vistamart-datasource/README.md

 ## Dashboard examples

 Several demo dashboards are available.
-You may import them directly from Grafana when creating the datasource.
+You may import them directly from Grafana when creating the data source.

 ## Contributing